 Kathleen was accepted into the Graduate program at Syracuse University.

 Ariana has received a summer internship with Congresswoman Lowey's office.
+Ariana has also received the 2013 Liberal Arts and Sciences summer internship scholarship.

 Kyle has received the RSCA (Research, Scholarship, and Creative Activities) and David Lavalle travel grants to present his thesis at a theatre conference.
 This summer he will be interning at Yale as a resident advisor.
 And in the fall he will be attending Bowling Green State University for graduate school to pursue his masters in College Student Personnel.